rasikh11/-infra-as-code-lab/Day-1/01-fundamentals.md

 2. **Large Ecosystem:** Terraform has a vast ecosystem of providers and modules contributed by both HashiCorp (The company behind Terraform) and the community.
 This means you can find pre-build modules and configurations for a wide range services and infrastructure components, saving your time and effort in writing custom configurations.

 3. **Declarative Syntax:** Terraform uses a declarative syntax, allowing you to specify the desired end-state of your infrastructure.
 This makes it easier to understand and maintain your code compared to imperative scripting languages.

+4. **State Management:** Terraform maintains a state file that tracks the current state of your infrastructure.
+This state file helps Terraform understand the difference between the desired and actual states of your infrastructure, enabling it to make informed decisions when you apply changes.

+5. **Plan and Apply:** Terraform's "plan" and "apply" workflow allows you to preview changes before applying them.
+This helps prevent unexpected modifications to your infrastructure and provides an apportunity toto review and approve changes before they are implemented.

+6. **Community Support:** Terraform has a large and active user community, which means you find answers to common questions, troubleshooting tips, and a wealth of documentation and tutorials online.

+7. **Integration with other Tools:** Terraform can be integrated with other DevOps and Automation Tools, such as Docker, Kubernetes, Ansible and Jenkins, allowing you to create comprehensive automation pipelines.

+8. **HCL Language:** Terraform uses HashiCorp Configuration Language (HCL), which is designed specificallyfor defining infrastructure.
+It's human-readable and expressive, making it easier for both Dev team and Operations team to work with.